bytebase/bytebase.com-old/content/docs/en/concepts/migration-types.md

 Normal migration is just the usual migration scripts containing DDL statements.
 Please also follow the [naming convention](/docs/vcs-integration/name-and-organize-schema-files) so that Bytebase can recognize and figure out which database the migration script applies to.

+## Data Change

+Data change is the migration type for data, i.e. a script consisting of DML statements.

 ## Branch Migration

 A branch migration history is recorded when a database is restored from a backup.
 See [Restore from Backup](/docs/disaster-recovery/backup-restore-database/restore-from-backup#step-4-view-the-restored-database) for details.